jinseob2kim/beyond_causality/idea/abstract.md

 ## 11. Implications

-- Counterfactual existence is not required
+- Potential-outcome notation is optional; identification still relies on exchangeability and positivity on the target domain
 - Positivity violations become structural information
 - Observer feedback can be embedded in $K(s,s')$
 - Effects are directional, not scalar